department-of-veterans-affairs/vets-website/content/pages/health-care/apply.md

 ##### By mail

-Apply by mail using an Application for Health Benefits (VA Form 10-10EZ).
-[Download VA Form 10-10EZ](https://www.va.gov/vaforms/medical/pdf/1010EZ-fillable.pdf).
+Apply by mail using an Application for Health Benefits (VA Form 10-10EZ). <a href="https://www.va.gov/vaforms/medical/pdf/1010EZ-fillable.pdf"><span class="usa-sr-only">This will open a new website.</span>Download VA Form 10-10EZ</a>.

 Print the form, fill it out, and send it to this address: